SamuelMelian/DAS-G01-2025/Iteration-2/Decisions/0005-incident-module-description.md

 The Factory Pattern is a creational design pattern that provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.

-Instead of instantiating classes directly (new), you delegate that responsibility to a factory that decides which class to instantiate depending on some logic.
+Instead of instantiating classes directly, you delegate that responsibility to a factory that decides which class to instantiate depending on some logic.

 In this concrete case, we would have a superclass that create the incidents and two subclasses for each incident type.